Beets with Orange Slices

 When I went to make beets with orange for one of our stay-at-home dinner nights a few weekends ago, I wanted to jazz it up just a bit.

-This time around I added honey (like I did in this cold beet salad), olive oil, and chopped pistachios.
+This time around I added honey (like I did in this beet salad with goat cheese), olive oil, and chopped pistachios.

 Of course I loved the dish, but what I particularly loved was the combination of the sweet oranges with the olive oil.
 The acidity of the oranges balanced with the earthy oil for a fruity olive oil and vinegar-esque situation that was magic.